runsonmypc/Interactive-Lab-Hub/Lab 3/README.md

 6. Once the user has chosen a restaurant, the Raspberry offers to re-order the last order made from that restaurant, to which the user can reply "yes" or "no".
 If there is no order, the Raspberry can text to speech the top items from that restaurant.
 Alternatively, the Raspberry can send a link by Telegram to the restaurant's menu.
 7. The user can then make their order via speech.
 The Raspberry will attempt to recognize menu items via speech recognition.
 It will repeat what the user says for confirmation before adding it to the order.
 It will connect to Grubhub via API and use the users account to create the order.
 This is also how it can check for previous orders.
 8. Finally, the order can be placed by pressing a button on the Raspberry or saying a specific confirmation phrase, in order to avoid accidental orders.
+9. The entire order can be scrapped at any time by saying "Raspberry, cancel the order".

 *Include videos or screencaptures of both the system and the controller.*